incmix-ui/incmix-ui/packages/core/system/README.md

   }
 };

-// 2. create or import Button from chakra-ui import { Button } from "@incmix-ui/react"
+// 2. create or import Button from incmix-ui import { Button } from "@incmix-ui/react"

 // or your own button